verify-media/verify-client/GETTING_STARTED.md

 - Since content gets uploaded to ipfs and then published to blockchain you would need the following:

-  - A wallet funded with matic. (_a private / public key pair required to sign transactions on the blockchain_)
+  - A wallet funded with at least 0.1 matic. (_a private / public key pair required to sign transactions on the blockchain_)
   - [Pinata](https://www.pinata.cloud/) (an IPSF service) credentials. (_storage for the content_)
   - A rpc url for the polygon testnet. (_allows for a developer to interact with an Ethereum node via HTTP(S)_)